pooltogether/multichain-gov-proposal-spec/README.md

 The proposal flow is illustrated below.
 The voting action is included for completeness, although it's not part of this spec.

-Notice how there are only two messages that go across the bridge: `createProposal` and `queueProposal`.
+Notice how there are only three messages that go across the bridge: `createProposal`, `queueProposal`, and `addVotes`.
 The messages have O(1) size, and so overhead remains constant no matter how large the proposal.

 ![](./assets/GovernanceFlow.png)